Youss2f/fraudguard-360/PROJECT_BOARD.md

 ---

-**For Interview Demonstrations**: This board showcases professional project management practices, Agile methodology implementation, and complete transparency in development progress.
-Perfect for demonstrating project leadership and organization skills to potential employers.
+**For Stakeholders**: This board showcases professional project management practices, Agile methodology implementation, and complete transparency in development progress.
+It demonstrates efficient project organization and systematic development workflows.